 Is Conservatism Dead?

-Ever since Democrats surged back into power, liberals have jubilantly proclaimed that conservatism is dead, both intellectually and politically—and some on the Right seem half-inclined to agree.
+Liberals have jubilantly proclaimed that conservatism is dead, both intellectually and politically—and some on the Right seem half inclined to agree.
 Conservatives, trying to regroup, now must ask themselves: How did their once-dominant political and intellectual movement end up in such disarray?
 And where is it headed?

 Finally, Nash turns directly to the question of the hour: the future of the conservative movement.
 With a perspective liberated from the provincialism of the present, he provides an enlightened and enlightening assessment of the prospects for American conservatism.
 Nash frankly analyzes the causes of the Right’s present discontent and the dangers that lurk ahead, but also reminds readers of hopeful portents that conservatives have overlooked.
 Ideally suited for the current season of soul-searching on the Right, Reappraising the Right is both a revealing examination of conservatism’s rise and an insightful—and ultimately encouraging—reflection on its chances for renewal.